By Last Updated: September 15, 2025

 • Avoid chewing with the broken tooth.

-• Take over-the-counter medications if you are experiencing pain.
+• Take over-the-counter medications if there is any pain.

 • Rinse the mouth with warm saltwater for disinfection.